 "For me it’s that simple and that’s why I decided to join the register.”
 Joe is running the Virgin Money London Marathon for Anthony Nolan in April 2014.

-Actress Kellie Shirley, who is currently starring in 'One Man Two Guvnors', has supported Anthony Nolan since she ran the London Marathon for the charity in 2007.
+Actress Kellie Shirley, who starred in 'One Man Two Guvnors', has supported Anthony Nolan since she ran the London Marathon for the charity in 2007.

 "I ran the London Marathon for the brilliant Anthony Nolan charity several years ago and it was an amazing personal experience.